-Financial Asset Business Model Primary Characteristics Financial Business model of financial assets of -The objective of the business model is to hold assets at contractual cash flows. financial assets to collect contractual cash flows for amortized cost. the principal investment amount and returns. -A sale is an exceptional incidental event in relation to the objective of this model and under the conditions set out in the standard that there is a deterioration in the credit capacity of the issuer of the financial instrument or the sale will not result in material changes in the future cash flows of the financial asset, or the sale to manage the risk of credit concentration. -Lowest sales in terms of periodicity and value.
-Financial assets at Business model of financial assets -Both contractual cash flow collection and sale fair value through held for contractual cash flow complement to achieve the model's objective. other collection and sale. -Relatively high sales (in terms of periodicity and value) compared to a business model of the financial

-- comprehensive asset held for the collection of contractual cash income. flows. - Financial assets at Other business models include -The objective of the business model is not to hold the r manetar assets at other susmess models moldue fair value through (trading - managing financial assets financial asset to collect contractual cash flows or to profit and loss. based on fair value - maximizing hold it to collect contractual cash flows and sell. cash flows through sale).
-Contractual cash flow collection is an incidental event relative to the model's objective.
-Management of financial assets by management on the basis of fair value through profit and loss to avoid accounting inconsistencies (composite financial instruments).
-Conditions for classifying financial assets at fair value through profit and loss.
+Financial Asset Business Model Primary Characteristics Financial assets Business model of financial assets of -The objective of the business model is to hold financial at amortized contractual cash flows. assets to collect contractual cash flows for the principal cost. investment amount and returns. -A sale is an exceptional incidental event in relation to the objective of this model and under the conditions set out in the standard that there is a deterioration in the credit capacity of the issuer of the financial instrument or the sale will not result in material changes in the future cash flows of the financial asset, or the sale to manage the risk of credit concentration. -Lowest sales in terms of periodicity and value.
+Financial assets at Business model of financial assets held -Both contractual cash flow collection and sale fair value through for contractual cash flow collection and complement to achieve the model's objective. other comprehensive sale. -Relatively high sales (in terms of periodicity and income. value) compared to a business model of the financial asset held for the collection of contractual cash flows.
+Financial assets at Other business models include -The objective of the business model is not to hold the fair value through (trading - managing financial assets financial asset to collect contractual cash flows or to hold profit and loss. based on fair value - maximizing cash it to collect contractual cash flows and sell. flows through sale). - Contractual cash flow collection is an incidental event relative to the model's objective. - Management of financial assets by management on the basis of fair value through profit and loss to avoid accounting inconsistencies (composite financial instruments) • - Conditions for classifying fina ancial assets at fair value through prof it and loss.